GaijinEntertainment/quirrel/doc/source/reference/language/builtin_functions.rst

 This delegate is used to update new table with values from given ones.
 In other words it mutates table with data from provided tables.

+.. sq:function:: class.lock()

+Seals the class protecting from modifying its fields event if it was not instantinated yet.

 ^^^^^^^^^^^^^^
 Class Instance
 ^^^^^^^^^^^^^^